 Does your mood affect how much you eat?
 While serious depression or anxiety are known to change appetite, even milder changes in mood can have surprising effects.
 You might be surprised to learn that food rituals, such as saying grace, can also alter our eating behavior.
+Expressing gratitude before starting a meal helps people moderate their intake and makes the dinner conversation more pleasant as well.

 The podcast of this program will be available the Monday after the broadcast date.
 The show can be streamed online from this site and podcasts can be downloaded for free for four weeks after the date of broadcast.
 After that time has passed, digital downloads are available for $2.99.
 CDs may be purchased at any time after broadcast for $9.99.